 However, just as organic does not necessarily mean healthier across the board, organic coffee growers don't necessarily practice the same environmentally or socially-conscious methods.
 Organic coffee producers that received certification from Fairtrade International may engage in stricter sustainable and fair practices than an organic farm that does not have the same certification.
 If you want to purchase coffee that's as environmentally or socially conscious as possible, do thorough research on both organic and non-organic coffee growers and roasters.

 For example, we are proud to provide coffee drinkers throughout the country with Real Good Coffee Company USDA Certified Organic whole bean coffee.
-We provide this single-origin Sumatran blend in whole bean bags, and we are proud to offer it in Nespresso Pods and Keurig Organic Coffee K-Cups.
-We care about our planet as much as we care about our coffee, which is why our organic coffee K-cups and pods are made with 100% recyclable materials.
+We provide this single-origin Sumatran blend in whole bean bags, and we are proud to offer it in Nespresso Pods and Keurig Organic Coffee Coffee Pods.
+We care about our planet as much as we care about our coffee, which is why our organic coffee cups for Keurig and pods are made with 100% recyclable materials.

 Does Organic Coffee Taste Different?